radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ## Acknowledgment

 Big part of this material is based and reused from the [AEC Hackathon Dynamo Workshop](https://github.com/radumg/AEC-hackathon-Dynamo-Workshop), which in turn is an extended version from the original [Dynamo User Group Computational Design Workshop](https://github.com/teocomi/dug-dynamo-unchained).

+I also recaps some of the contents taught during the [Dynamo Developer Workshop](https://github.com/DynamoDS/DeveloperWorkshop) on AU Las Vegas 2019.